rschanta/FUNWAVE-ML/doc/file_structure.md

 and problem-dependent)
 * <ins>*functions*</ins>- Helper functions used throughout this workflow.
 See the [functions documentation](./doc/functions.md) for more detail
+* <ins>*funwave*</ins>- Directory containing FUNWAVE source code and executables.
+* <ins>*funwave-runs*</ins>- Directory containing subdirectories for each FUNWAVE run, where the inputs are defined and executed.
+Batch scripts and logs are generated here, and long-term data should be stored here.

 ## Directories Created